 Stop Hating.
 Start Learning.

-Luck is undeniably one ingredient of success, but it is not the only one.
-It acts more like a multiplier.
-Without a base of courage, commitment, and execution, the factor of luck is like multiplying something by zero.
+Fortune is a vital ingredient of success, but it is far from the only one.
+Luck amplifies outcomes: without a base of risk-taking, dedication, and execution, the presence of luck is like multiplying something by zero.

 The recent struggles at Zynga underscore this point.
 As argued persuasively on Quora, Zynga’s challenges are less due to shipping inferior games and more due to missing the shift to mobile.
 Attack the right market, and billions await.
 Linger in the wrong market, and vultures circle.